-Band 9 Sample answers are useful as study guides for IELTS Preparation for the IELTS Writing Task 2 essay – especially for IELTS essay band 9.
+Band 9 Sample answers are useful as study guides for IELTS Preparation for the IELTS Writing Task 2 essay – especially for a band 9 IELTS essay .
 Having access to previously completed work that you can have confidence in will show you what you are missing!

-Use the following sample and its explanations to see how close you are to a band 9 in your IELTS essay!
+Use the following IELTS sample essay and its explanations to see how close you are to a band 9 in your IELTS writing essay!

 IELTS Writing tests are evaluated across 4 dimensions when your band score is calculated: